huanyushi/huanyushi/README.md

 Welcome to my [Blog](https://huanyushi.github.io).
 More information about me:

 ## 🎓 Education:
-- 2019/09 - 2023/06: B. S. in Physics, School of Physics and Astronomy, Sun Yat-Sen University, China.
+- 2019/09 - 2023/06: B. S. in Physics, School of Physics and Astronomy, Sun Yat-sen University, China.
 - 2023/09 - Present: PhD student in Condensed Matter Physics, Kavli Institute for Theoretical Sciences, University of Chinese Academy of Sciences, China.

 ## 🔍 Keywords: